How to Choose the Right Filament for Your 3D Print

 the heat from the 3D printer is not able to reach the melting point of the metal, here come metal-filled filaments.
 Like wood-filled filament, metal-filled 3D printer filament is a mix of metal powder and either PLA or ABS.
 The printed objects have the look and feel of metal; their weight is also metal-like.

-It is worth noted that both wood-filled and metal-filled filaments can accelerate the degradation of your 3D printer’s nozzle.
+It is worth noted that both wood-filled and metal-filled filaments can accelerate the degradation of your 3D printer nozzles.
 These two filaments are good choices for printing objects displayed with aesthetic needs.
 Metal-filled 3D printer filament is also suitable for printing tools or finishing components.

 Self-explanatory: Glow-in-the-dark filament